ogrecio/RanFog/README.md

 A record with a value "level B" in the factor is codified as 0 1 0.
 A record with a value "level C" in the factor is codified as 0 0 1.

+-*How can I optimized the number of trees*
+The number of trees to convergence can be monitorized in the Trees.txt file.
+The algorithm is supposed to converge once the loss function reaches a plateau.
+If a testing set is used, the user can monitorize the accumulated loss function in the testing set from the Trees.test file.